FZJ-JSC/JUBE/docs/tutorial.rst

 benchmarks inside a single input file, or when different benchmarks use the same run directory).

 The ``outpath`` describes the benchmark run directory (relative to the position of the input file).
-This directory will be managed by *JUBE* and will be automatically created if it doesn't exist.
+This directory will be managed by *JUBE* and will be automatically created if it does not exist.
 The directory name and position are very important, because they are the main interface to communicate with your benchmark, after it was submitted.